Taylor Dispersion in Sedimentation of an Axisymmetric Brownian Particle with Centre Offset: Introduction

-Here, we develop an analysis for the sedimentation dynamics of general axisymmetric non-centrosymmetric particles undergoing Brownian motion.
-In \cref{sec:hydrodynamics}, we analyze the hydrodynamics of an axisymmetric particle sedimenting under gravity taking into account of the torque exerted on the hydrodynamic center by gravity and the buoyancy.
+In this paper, we investigate Taylor dispersion for a uniaxial particle subject to gravitational torque in a quiescent Newtonian fluid.
+Besides the usage of eigenfunction expansion for numerical calculations, we propose two analytical approaches to solve the dynamical equations at intermediate and large gravitational torques, respectively: an iterative procedure to yield exact solutions for an intermediate torque, and an asymptotic analysis by equating the problem to a Brownian particle trapped in a harmonic potential under large torque.
+These two methods complement each other and together provide a complete picture.
+The paper is organized as follows: In \cref{sec:hydrodynamics}, we analyze the hydrodynamics of an axisymmetric particle sedimenting under gravity taking into account the torque exerted on the hydrodynamic centre by gravity and the buoyancy.
 In \cref{sec:Smoluchowski}, we derive the Smoluchowski equation for the distribution function of the particle incorporating these gravitational torque effects.
 In \cref{Application}, we apply the Smoluchowski equation to sedimentation-diffusion problems, where orientational dynamics must first be resolved.
 In \cref{sec:Rotational}, we derive both the steady-state distribution and transient orientational dynamics.
 In \cref{sec:Sedimentation velocity,sec:Horizontal Diffusion}, we analyze the torque-affected sedimentation velocity and Taylor dispersion dynamics, respectively.
-In \cref{Transient_MSD}, we compute the transient MSD to see reorientation relaxation behavior.
+In \cref{Transient_MSD}, we compute the transient mean square displacement (MSD) to see reorientation relaxation behavior.